dmitribodiu/90-days-challenge/architecture.md

     1. Use atomic business verbs
         Atomic business verbs are low level `activities` that can not be expressed by any other activity in the system.
-E.g in bank may have transfer high level activity that comprises of two low level activities: debit and credit.
+E.g Bank may have transfer high level activity that comprises of two low level activities: debit and credit.
 These are two atomic business verbs.
-Altho they are atomic for business they may need multiple steps to perform in your system.
+Although they are atomic for business they may need multiple steps to perform in your system.

-        Resource access layer should `only` expose these atomic business verbs to the higher layer.
+        Resource access layer should `only` expose `these` atomic business verbs to the higher layer.

     2. Resource access reuse
-        Resource access services can and should be shared between managers and engines if you have trouble sharing the same resource access endpoint for the same purpose between managers and engines you have probably failed to identify an atomic business verb.
+        Resource access services can and should be `shared between managers and engines` if you have trouble sharing the same resource access endpoint for the same purpose between managers and engines you have probably failed to identify an atomic business verb.